Understanding Arterial Ulcer Wound Care in New York City

 Seamless Continuity of Care

-We coordinate closely with hospitals, skilled nursing facilities, home health teams, and caregivers to make sure each patient’s treatment continues smoothly after discharge.
+Wound care specialists coordinate closely with hospitals, skilled nursing facilities, home health teams, and caregivers to ensure each patient’s treatment continues smoothly after discharge.

 At-Home Wound Care